Gkemhcs/genai-url-digest/README.md

-# genai-url-digest
+# GENAI-URL-DIGEST💻
-### a simple microservice deployed in gke and implemented observability through opentelemetry and configured jenkins  and docker  for ci through ansible
+### -  A simple microservice deployed in gke and implemented observability through opentelemetry and configured jenkins  and docker  for ci through ansible
 ### Tools Used:-
 - **Google Kubernetes Engine**: To deploy the micrsoervices and openetelemtetry deployments
 - **OpenTelemetry**: To increase observability by implementing distributed tracing